BartMassey/flooring/README.md

 longest to shortest would find the solution without search.
 Ah well — maybe a harder instance will be given.

-On my fast desktop running Linux, this solution completes in about 80ms.
+On my fast desktop running Linux, the solution is found in less than 5ms.